Working of Carter carburetor, also its construction and working

 Carter carburetor was invented by the founder of cast brass carburetor, William Carter.
 In the previous post, we have seen working of Solex carburetor, Carter carburetor is another type of modern carburetor.

 Carter carburetor is a down-draught type carburetor.
 In Carter carburetor fuel or petrol enters into the chamber and air enters from the choke valve which is allocated at the top position.
-Choke valve keeps open during the normal running of the engine.
+The choke valve keeps open during the normal running of the engine.

 Visit: Working of SU carburetor